 Everything has a purpose

 When we realize that everything is connected and that everything is part of something bigger you learn to honor the difficult moments you’ve lived.
 You begin to understand that they were simply a lesson and not a punishment.
 If approached correctly, it can be a tool, to help others.
 Through our lessons, we can find our life’s purpose.
-When we became more aware of our spiritual journey, we begin to have this sense of obligation to make the world a better place.
+When we become more aware of our spiritual journey, we begin to have this sense of obligation to make the world a better place.
 It’s no longer about what happened to us.
-Instead to seek how we can use what happened to me as a tool to help others.
+Instead to seek how we can use what happened as a tool to help others.

 We step into a better version of ourselves to fulfill our purpose.
 When personal development gurus tell us to find our purpose this is a magnificent way to seek it.
 Through finding where in the bigger picture you fit.
 How can you make the world a better place?
 Our desire to succeed becomes less about recognition and material possession; and more about spreading a message, helping, and being part of something bigger.